Korimsoft/strippr/README.md

 ## Configuration

-The comic strip is generated from a combination of 2 files: A global configuration file and a strip configuration file.
+Comic strips are generated from a combination of 2 files: A global configuration file and a strip configuration file.
 Options specified in the strip configuration file take precedence before the options stated in the global configuration file.

 ### Global Configuration

-Located in resources/config/global-config.json
+Located in resources/config/global-config.json, the global configuration file contains default values for the generator, e.g. frame background color, frame border, etc.

 ### Strip Configuration